 Some other data on the Atlas website is copyright by the data providers (e.g., Open Street Map) and requires proper attribution if reused.

 Allen Coral Atlas (2020).
 Imagery, maps and monitoring of the world's tropical coral reefs.

 Universal Web Citation Format: Use the following general citation format for any Allen Coral Atlas resource accessed digitally through the Allen Coral Atlas website:

 Allen Coral Atlas (2020).
 Imagery, maps and monitoring of the world's tropical coral reefs.
 Zenodo.
 DOI: doi.org/10.5281/zenodo.3833242

 Images: For images obtained from the Allen Coral Atlas website at www.allencoralatlas.org, use the following citation: Image credit: Allen Coral Atlas.

 Geomorphic zones (100's–1,000's m) are those areas on a reef with a unique set of benthic and substrate structures produced by a specific combination of water depth, wave and current strength.
 Common zones are inner and outer reef flat, reef rim and reef slope.
 Where benthic is considered living matter and substrate are non-living matter.

 Benthic community zones (10's–100's m) are those areas that form an assemblage of frequently co-occurring coral, algae, seagrass, rock, rubble and sand.

-We are working on definitions for many more technical and scientific components of the Atlas.
-They will appear here in the near future.
+Please see the below definitions for many more technical and scientific components of the Atlas.

 As mentioned, this is an evolutionary process.
 Do you have a question, comment, or feedback?
 Just want to get involved?
 Let’s connect!
 Contact us at email@example.com.